Finding out more:

 Keeping active is really important for all of us.
 Here's a link to an indoor workout by the Paralympic Association which is suitable for everyone.

 Active fusion (the charity that provides our PE support) have also got lots of easy to organise ideas through Facebook (@Activefusion) and Twitter (@Active_Fusion).
 Find out more here:

 And they have produced a great parent pack (in the downloads) and a link you can share with other parents to get the resources here:

 UPDATE: There is a virtual competition that Active Fusion have set up.
 It would be lovely for us to have some students take part :-) The information is in the downloads or you can find it here:

-Alternatively, for the more physically active, Joe Wicks is running 30 min PE workouts suitable to do in your living room every morning at 9am.
-They are streamed live, but also posted on YouTube so you can catch up at a different time if you want to.
+Alternatively, for the more physically active, Joe Wicks's 30 min PE workouts suitable to do in your living room are still available on YouTube so you can catch up when you want to.
 (There's also 5 minute and 8 minute workouts if, like me, you're not a PE specialist!)

 Amethyst Schaber is an autism advocate (and autistic herself) and her "ask an autistic" series is well worth a watch, particularly if friends and neighbours don't get what it's like.
 This episode includes links for non-verbal autistic advocates as well as verbal advocates like herself.
 This might be good to watch with your young person, then discuss if he/she has a similar experience to them and how they could advocate for themselves.